stats285/stats285.github.io/assets/hackathon/hack.md

 ## Structure of the Hackathon
 You will be divided into working groups of 5 people.
 Each group will have an external mentor (assigned by the instructors).
 Your mentors are experienced participants who will faciliate the collaboration and provide insights and guidance when needed.

+## Challanges
+Please use the passcode you receive on canvas from your instructor to log into [Challanges Page](https://stats285.gitlab.io/hack2018/index.html).

 ## Presentation and Prize